-While the final selection of indicators rests with the program team, the MEAL team plays a critical role in helping the program team make an informed decision.
+While the final selection of indicators rests with the program team, the MEAL team, as well as project partners, plays a critical role in helping the program team make an informed decision.
 The MEAL team must provide guidance and support to the program team on logframe design and the appropriateness and feasibility of proposed indicators.
 When partnering, local actors should collaborate in the selection of suitable indicators.
 The key steps are:

-- Construct a logframe based on the ToC and using the IRC logframe template or the donor template as required by the proposal. - Select indicators for the logframe.
-A short overview of the critical steps are provided below: - The selection of each indicator should be discussed with the program team before including it in the logframe.
+- Construct a logframe based on the ToC and using the IRC logframe template or the donor template as required by the proposal. - 2 Select indicators for the logframe.
+A short overview of the critical steps is provided below: - The selection of each indicator should be discussed with the program team before including it in the logframe.
 The indicators must inform program improvement and decisionmaking.
 When selecting indicators, consider capacity and financial means, together with their usefulness for programs.
 Use the guideline Why we monitor and how we select indicators to guide your selection. - Make sure that project indicators are selected from the IRC core indicators, and if the donor requires specific indicators, use the IST donor indicator list to check if they are equivalent to any IRC core indicators.
-For emergency responses, simply filter for "emergency only" indicators. - If the MEAL coordinator or the program coordinator cannot identify suitable IST indicators, they should reach out to the RMAC and TA for guidance. - Include at least one client satisfaction indicator. - If the project is programmed to achieve one or many SAP prioritized outcomes, include the relevant SAP selected scale indicator(s).
+For emergency responses, simply filter for "emergency only" indicators. - If the MEAL coordinator or the program coordinator cannot identify suitable IST indicators, they should reach out to the RMA and TA for guidance. - Include at least one client satisfaction indicator. - Partner organisations should work with IRC to develop elements of the logframe relevant to their role in the project.
+Where partners seek to use indicators outside IRC or donor indicators, these should be reviewed to ensure they remain appropriate and feasible. - If the project is programmed to achieve one or many SAP prioritized outcomes, include the relevant IRC SAP Scale Indicators Guidance and include the relevant Component Core Indicators.